Get Started

 - Setup an api route to fetch results from Elasticsearch

-- Use React Instantsearch to display the results 🎉
+- Use React InstantSearch to display the results 🎉

 Download an Example Project